AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

  table.insert(objectPlacementLabelVectorToTrain, {1}) -- This tells the model that the probability of placing this object is 100% for the given feature matrix.

+ PlacementPredictionModel:train(objectPlacementFeatureMatrixToTrain, objectPlacementLabelVectorToTrain) -- Theoretically, you can use single data points per train() function call instead of accumulating data points.
+However, factorization machines works best in batches of data in order to handle sparsity better.

 end

 ```